geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Features

 - **Directional Markers**: Stone markers in the floor, written in Giant, indicating "Living Quarters," "Workshop," "Sacred Spaces," and "Research Areas"
+- **Locked door**: the double doors to room 21 at the east end of the corridor are locked.
 - **Natural Acoustics**: Sounds carry well here, making it easy to hear activity in connected areas
 - **Construction**: _[Combination - natural space enhanced with worked stone]_